-BORN TO PLAY
+AL WISTERT WAS BORN TO PLAY

-A broken wrist exempted Al from military service during World War II.
-The injury ironically allowed him to start his pro football career rather than go to war.
-The Eagles drafted him in the 5th round of the 1943 NFL Draft.
-“Harry Thayer, the manager of the Eagles, signed me to play for the Eagles.
+Al stated in the book, The Game before the Money: “Harry Thayer, the manager of the Eagles, signed me to play for the Eagles.
 What he didn’t tell me was that the Eagles and Steelers were combined that year.
 I didn’t know anything about that until I got to Philadelphia.”

-The Eagles got revenge the next year, however, as they topped the Cardinals 7-0 in heavy snow.
-Steve Van Buren scored the game’s only touchdown, a five-yard plunge with Wistert and Kilroy leading the way.
-Al recalled another scoring chance the Eagles for The Game before the Money:
+The Eagles got revenge in the 1948 NFL Championship Game, however, as they topped the Cardinals 7-0 in heavy snow.
+Steve Van Buren scored the game’s only touchdown, a five-yard plunge.
+Blocks by Wistert and Kilroy cleared Van Buren’s path.
+The game marked the first televised NFL Championship Game.